-- AP fungicides should be applied only in mixtures (new) with other, non-cross resistant modes of action, all partners at recommended effective manufacturers rates. - AP fungicides have to be used in full alternation with other, non-cross resistant modes of action, all partners at recommended effective manufactor's rates.
-Consecutive or so-called "block" applications are not recommended. - A maximum of 8 (new) applications containing AP fungicides or a maximum of 50% of the total number of sprays can be applied with APs.
+- AP fungicides should be applied only in mixtures with other, non-cross resistant modes of action, all partners at manufacturers' recommended effective rates. - AP fungicides have to be used in full alternation with other, non-cross resistant modes of action, all partners at manufacturers' recommended effective rates.
+Consecutive or socalled "block" applications are not recommended. - A maximum of 8 applications containing AP fungicides or a maximum of 50% of the total number of sprays can be applied with APs.